Bet Slip

 2. Vitality Stadium - Bournemouth (11,364)

-Prior to this season, the Vitality Stadium’s capacity of 11,364 was the lowest ever in the Premier League.
+Prior to the 2023/24 season, the Vitality Stadium’s capacity of 11,364 was the lowest-ever in the Premier League.
 Formerly known as Dean Court until 2015, Bournemouth’s ground has hosted seven Premier League seasons, with a two-year stint back in the Championship between 2020 and 2022 in the middle.

 One of the most memorable fixtures in the club’s history came at the Vitality when they recorded an improbable comeback against Liverpool in December 2016.
 Down 2-0 at half-time and 3-1 with 15 minutes to go, it seemed almost certain that the three points would be headed back to Merseyside.
 But two goals in as many minutes levelled the game and set up a thrilling finish.
 Deep into added time, Nathan Ake completed the dramatic victory as he took advantage of a spilt shot.